rodrigoslayertech/algo10/README.md

 # Algo10

 Algorithm studies.

-Compared in different languages and variations with benchmarks.
+Algo10 is a great repo to find that algorithm, compare its variations and compare performance with other languages.

 ## Algorithms